-The conference takes place at a key stage for policy in this area, and will be an opportunity to discuss the likely impact of the Law Commission’s recently published report on leasehold enfranchisement.
+The discussion takes place at a key stage for policy in this area, and will be an opportunity to discuss the likely impact of the Law Commission’s recently published report on leasehold enfranchisement.

-Further sessions discuss the next steps for leasehold reform as outlined in the Queen’s Speech, and the new government plans to take forward its programme of reform, including:
+Delegates will also discuss the next steps for leasehold reform as outlined in the Queen’s Speech, and government plans to take forward its programme of reform, including:

 There will be keynote contributions from:

-- Judge Siobhan McGrath, President, First-tier Tribunal (Property Chamber), Courts and Tribunals Judiciary.
+- Judge Siobhan McGrath, President, First-tier Tribunal (Property Chamber), Courts and Tribunals Judiciary; and

-Further speakers include: Jonathan Achampong, Wedlake Bell; Mark Chick, Bishop & Sewell; Mark Cunningham, Anthony James Estate Agents; Dr Nigel Glen, ARMA; Matthew Jupp, UK Finance; Sebastian O’Kelly, Leasehold Knowledge Partnership; Shula Rich, Leasehold Campaigner and RTM Consultant and Michael Voges, Associated Retirement Community Operators
+Further speakers include: Jonathan Achampong, Wedlake Bell; Dr Jane Ball, Newcastle University School of Law; Mark Chick, Bishop & Sewell; Mark Cunningham, Anthony James Estate Agents; Dr Nigel Glen, ARMA; Matthew Jupp, UK Finance; Sebastian O’Kelly, Leasehold Knowledge Partnership; Shula Rich, Leasehold Campaigner and RTM Consultant and Michael Voges, Associated Retirement Community Operators.

 - The Law Commission’s report on leasehold and right to manage - key recommendations;

 - Consumer protection - redress, regulation of property agents, and the Housing Court;